uygarsumbul/rgc/README.md

 - Ka and Kb are the same sustained On alpha type in Krieger et al.
 - W7a and CB2 are the same transient Off alpha type in Krieger et al.
 - W7b is the sustained Off alpha type in Krieger et al.
-- X may be the transient On alpha type in Krieger et al.
+- X is the transient On alpha type in Krieger et al.

 These findings seem to further emphasize the role of one-dimensional depth profiles.
 Please note that this update should be considered as the current best guess based on published literature, and is not definitive.